-THIS ANNUAL GENERAL MEETING WILL BE HELD BY WEBCAST.
-DUE TO THE INHERENT TECHNICAL LIMITATIONS AND CAPACITIES OF THE WEBCAST COMMUNICATION FACILITIES, WE REGRETTABLY ADVISE VOTING AT THE MEETING IS NOT POSSIBLE; THEREFORE WE STRONGLY URGE AND ASK ALL SHAREHOLDERS TO VOTE THEIR SHARES WELL IN ADVANCE OF THE MEETING DATE VIA ONE OF THE FOLLOWING THREE METHODS:
+YOUR VOTE IS IMPORTANT.
+SHAREHOLDERS WHO ARE UNABLE TO ATTEND THE MEETING IN PERSON CAN VIRTUALLY ATTEND VIA WEBCAST BUT WILL NOT BE ABLE TO VOTE AT THE MEETING DUE TO THE INHERENT TECHNICAL LIMITATIONS AND CAPACITIES OF THE WEBCAST COMMUNICATION FACILITIES.
+THEREFORE, WE STRONGLY URGE AND ASK ALL SHAREHOLDERS WHO ARE ATTENDING THE MEETING BY WEBCAST TO VOTE THEIR SHARES WELL IN ADVANCE OF THE MEETING DATE VIA ONE OF THE FOLLOWING METHODS:

-- By dating and signing the enclosed Instrument of Proxy and mailing to or depositing it with the Registrar and Transfer Agent of the Corporation, c/o Odyssey Trust Company, Attn: Proxy Department, Suite 702 67 Younge Street, Toronto, Ontario, M5E 1J8 (facsimile to 800-517-4553) not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the holding of the Meeting or any adjournment thereof). - By internet at the following web site: https://login.odysseytrust.com/pxlogin.
+- By dating and signing the enclosed Instrument of Proxy and mailing to or depositing it with the Registrar and Transfer Agent of the Corporation, c/o Odyssey Trust Company, Attn: Proxy Department, Suite 702 - 67 Younge Street, Toronto, Ontario, M5E 1J8 (facsimile to 800-517-4553) not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the holding of the Meeting or any adjournment thereof). - By internet at the following web site: https://vote.odysseytrust.com.